samynk/ComputeShadersTutorial/README.md

  - ray direction: the direction of the ray.
  - color (sum of all the contributions of all the bounces), set to background color at the start.
  - rayHits : number of hits that ray encountered.

+## Project 09 - Raytracer with Triangle meshes

+This project uses the ObjReader in the AssetLib to load and render a 3D mesh.
+Event with a limited number of triangles, the need for acceleration structures and culling invisible triangles becomes apparent.
+The Möller–Trumbore intersection algorithm is used here to calculate the intersection  between a ray and a triangle.